vishalvisu/project/README.md

 # Contribution Guidelines

-Create a pull request to add a new story with file name "<usernmae>.story" , with your story that can be converted into dummy issues .
+Create a pull request to add a new story with file name **username.story** , with your story that can be converted into dummy issues .